 \subsection{Minimal Volume Invariants}

-In order to set up the notation, $M^n$ will denote an $n$-dimen\-sio\-nal compact oriented smooth manifold with scalar curvature $s_g,$ or simply $s,$ sectional curvature $K$ and $\mathcal{M}$ denotes the set of smooth Riemannian structures on $M^n.$ We further denote by $\chi(M)$ the Euler cha\-rac\-teristic of $M^n.$ While the signature of $M^n$ is denoted by $\tau(M),$ which is, in module, a topological invariant.
-We consider all complete Riemannian structures $g\in\mathcal{M}$ whose sectional curvatures satisfy $|K(g)|\leq 1.$ With these settings, Gromov \cite{Gromov}, in his seminal paper on bounded cohomology, introduced the concept of minimal volume.
+Let $M^n$ be an $n$-dimen\-sio\-nal compact oriented smooth manifold with scalar curvature $s_g,$ or simply $s,$ sectional curvature $K$ and $\mathcal{M}$ be the set of smooth Riemannian structures on $M^n.$ Moreover, we consider all complete Riemannian structures $g\in\mathcal{M}$ whose sectional curvatures satisfy $|K(g)|\leq 1.$ With these settings, Gromov \cite{Gromov}, in his seminal paper on bounded cohomology, introduced the concept of minimal volume.
 More precisely, the {\it minimal volume} of $M^n$ is defined by

 This concept plays an important role in geometric topology.
-It is closely related with others important invariants as, for instance, {\it minimal entropy} ${\rm h(M)}$ and {\it simplicial volume} $\| M\|.$ Paternain and Petean \cite{PP} proved that the minimal volume, on a compact manifold $M^n,$ satisfies the following chain of inequalities where $c(n)$ is a positive constant; for more details, we refer the reader to \cite{Kotschick,LS} and \cite{PP}.
-One should be emphasized that some authors have been studied others minimal volumes invariants in the same context; see \cite{LeBrun,Sung} and \cite{SungAnnals}.
-Among them, we detach the next ones: {\it Gromov minimal volume}, which is defined by Also, {\it the Yamabe minimal volume} which is defined by It measures how much the negative scalar curvature is inevitable on a compact manifold.
+It is closely related with other important invariants as, for instance, {\it minimal entropy} ${\rm h(M)}$ and {\it simplicial volume} $\| M\|.$ Paternain and Petean \cite{PP} proved that the minimal volume, on a compact manifold $M^n,$ satisfies the following chain of inequalities where $c(n)$ is a positive constant; for more details, we refer the reader to \cite{Kotschick,LS} and \cite{PP}.
+It should be emphasized that some authors have studied other minimal volume invariants in a similar context (cf. \cite{LeBrun,Sung} and \cite{SungAnnals}).
+Among them, let us highlight the following ones: {\it Gromov minimal volume}, which is defined by as well as the {\it Yamabe minimal volume} which is given by The Yamabe minimal volume measures how much the negative scalar curvature is inevitable on a compact manifold.
 In fact, if a compact manifold $M^n$ admits a metric with nonnegative scalar curvature, then $\vol_s(M)=0.$ In general, the computation of these invariants is not easy.
-However, Petean \cite{Petean2} showed brightly that any compact simply connected manifold $M^n$ of dimension $n\ge 5$ has $\vol_s(M)=0.$ More precisely, it collapses with scalar curvature bounded from below.
-While LeBrun \cite{LeBrun} defined a new type of minimal volume called {\it mixed minimal volume}, which is given by Another interesting mixed minimal volumes were studied by C. Sung (cf. \cite{Sung} and \cite{SungAnnals}).
+However, Petean \cite{Petean2} showed brightly that any compact simply connected manifold $M^n$ of dimension $n\ge 5$ has $\vol_s(M)=0.$ In other words, it collapses with scalar curvature bounded from below.
+While LeBrun \cite{LeBrun} defined a new type of minimal volume called {\it mixed minimal volume}, which is given by Another interesting mixed minimal volumes were studied by Sung (cf. \cite{Sung} and \cite{SungAnnals}).